 There is a ring of muscle (valve) at the top of the stomach which normally stops what is in the stomach from going back up again.
 Often in babies this valve does not work very well, so milk and stomach acid can go back up and may spill out of the mouth.
 This is called reflux.

-- For this reason spilling (bringing milk up) is very common for babies, especially after feeds, and is not usually a problem.
+- Bringing milk (spilling) up is very common for babies, especially after feeds, and is not usually a problem.

 - Many babies do not seem distressed (the milk neutralises any acid so that the mixture does not cause any pain for the baby).